Farid Basharat: Ultimate Fighting Championship

 In his UFC debut Basharat faced Da’Mon Blackshear at UFC 285 on 4 March 2023.
-He won the bout via unanimous decision.
+He won the bout via unanimous decision, which was held in Las Vegas.

 Basharat faced Kleydson Rodrigues at UFC Fight Night 226 on 2 September 2023.
 He won the bout via arm-triangle choke in the first round.

 Farid faced Taylor Lapilus on 13 January 2024 at UFC Vegas 84.
 He won the bout via unanimous decision.

 Farid was scheduled to face Montel Jackson on 22 June 2024 at UFC on ABC 6.
 However, Basharat was unable to compete due to an injury so the bout was scrapped.

 Farid faced Victor Hugo in a featherweight bout on 26 October 2024 at UFC 308.
 The bout was originally scheduled for bantamweight, but was changed to a featherweight bout after Hugo missed weight by 10 pounds.
 He won the fight by unanimous decision.

 Basharat faced Chris Gutiérrez 4 October 2025, at UFC 320.
 He won the fight by unanimous decision.

+Basharat faced Jean Matsumoto at UFC Fight Night 266 on 7 February 2026.
+He won the fight by split decision.

+Basharat was scheduled to face Ethyn Ewing on 20 June 2026, at UFC Fight Night 279.
+However, for undisclosed reasons, the bout was moved to July 11, 2026 which will take place at UFC 329.
+In turn, Ewing had to withdraw for undisclosed reasons and was replaced by promotional newcomer John Garza.
+Basharat won the fight by unanimous decision.